cl5706/cl5706.github.io/index.md

 ### XOR Function
 When we meet the XOR function, we will get very low accuracy if we fit in a linear model.
 Here, we can build a neural network to make the classification simply by using sigmoid function.
 We will find a number between 0 to 1 after the process, and we can round it to get the final output.
 However, this "round" process can still cause a huge error, one way to minimize it is by gradient descent.
 #### Gradient Descent
 Instead of rounding the number, We can use Stochastic gradient descent to help moving the current output to expect output (Optimum) by changing the weights.
-Thus, we need the derivative of error with regard to one weight$$w_k$$:
+Thus, we need the derivative of error with regard to one weight $w_k$:
 By chain rule, $$\frac{dE}{dw_k} = \frac{dE}{dy}\frac{dy}{ds}\frac{ds}{dw_k}$$
 Here, we can assume that $$E=\frac{1}{2}(t-y)^2$$  t is the target output, y is the current output
 Thus, $$\frac{dE}{dy}=\frac{d}{dy}1/2(t-y)^2=-(t-y)$$